SahakAv/text-search-service/Readme.md

 # REST API

-The REST API to the example app is described below.
+The REST API for searching text in files in filesystem or project resources

 ## Search in file
 ### Request